 - Although licensed companies may cost a lot more, it would benefit you most to know that you hired skilled professionals who have been deemed socially and environmentally responsible with their products and services.

 - In some cases, if there are no licensing and regulatory entities in your area, you can find out if the company is an enlisted member of reputable organizations for pest management and the like.

-- Occasionally, some home insurance companies cover termite inspections and treatments if the pest control agency is duly licensed.
+- Some home insurance companies occasionally cover termite inspections and treatments if the pest control agency is duly licensed.
 This could be big savings and hassle for you.

 - Window shop for good deals and don’t get too carried away by prices.
-Study their offers, their service guarantees and preventive and maintenance packages they can tie up with your needs.
+Study their offers, service guarantees, and preventive and maintenance packages they can tie up with your needs.

-- You may find their packages very ideal and worry free termite treatment deal.
-Sometimes a pricey package can just be worth it in the end.
+- You may find their packages a very ideal and worry-free termite treatment deal.
+Sometimes a pricey package can be worth it in the end.

 - And lastly, don’t get pressured by sales talk.
 Many pest control agencies will attempt to lure you into signing a contract with them by making it seem like your house will cave-in in a matter of weeks if you take the time to shop around.
 This is a very dishonest technique that has worked on a lot of homeowners.

 Note: Be very clear and let them know you are merely window shopping for termite inspection costs for the time being, and let them know you appreciate their time and their effort to help you out but would need more time to make a commitment and a decision.

 Despite that you might want the termite problem eliminated immediately, you will need to consider the agencies you hire carefully.

 - Whether you are in the market for pre-treatment or total termite damage control, a standard termite inspection will entail a thorough visual inspection in all areas of your home, including hard-to-reach places.